 Not all entrepreneurs are blessed with success right away.
 Failure to launch, problematic campaigns, lack of capital, tax mistakes in the first year of business, and similar other problems will appear time and again.

-Unable to meet your goals and expectations can make you depressed.
+Being unable to meet your goals and expectations can make you depressed.
 This could affect your decision-making abilities.
 A mentor can help you channel your depression.
-Words of encouragement and motivational speeches from the one who has experienced everything you are experiencing is a big acknowledgment.
+Words of encouragement and motivational speeches from the one who has experienced everything you are experiencing are a big acknowledgment.

 Rewarding Network Opportunities